hsandt/pico-boots/README.md

 The resulting cartridge can be played on all platforms supported by PICO-8.

 The build scripts in Bash are for UNIX platforms.
 They have only been tested on Linux Ubuntu 18.04, however.
-They don't have commands specific to Ubuntu so they should work on other distro, but they may contain a few specific to Linux, so expect a few scripts to not fully work on OSX.
+They don't have commands/programs specific to Ubuntu so they should work on other distro (e.g. `grep`), but they may contain a few specific to Linux, so expect a few scripts to not fully work on OSX.

 Feel free to open an issue for any script lacking compatibility across UNIX platforms.